AkeBoss-tech/akeboss-tech/README.md

 # Hi, I'm Akash 👋

 Nice to meet you!
-- 🏫 I'm a freshmen at Rutgers University
+- 🏫 I'm a sophomore at Rutgers University
 - ➕ I'm studying computer science and math.
 - 🧑‍💻 I love programming
 - 🤖 I enjoy robotics
 - 🌱 I'm looking forward to learning more!

 This profile has a lot of the projects that I've been working on.
-Feel free to check out my [blog](https://akeboss-tech.github.io/) for more information!
-Here's the link to my [maker portfolio](https://youtu.be/4etao10RN-st)!
+Feel free to check out my [site](https://acashmoney.biz/) for more information!
+Here's the link to my [maker portfolio](https://youtu.be/BIjPviSJ0Yc)!

 ### Some GitHub stats